LGBTQ

 For more information about bullying or what to do if you are being bullied please visit the Oxme Anti-Bullying Pages.

-Homophobia is negative attitudes or discrimination towards people who are, or who you think are lesbian, gay or bisexual.
+Negative attitudes or discriminations towards people who are or who you think are lesbian, gay or bisexual is called homophobia.

-Transphobia is negative attitudes or discrimination towards people who are, or who you think are transsexual and/or transgender.
+Negative attitudes or discrimination towards people who are, or who you think are transsexual and/or transgender is called transphobia.

 Instant expert: Crimes committed against someone because of that person's sexual orientation or perceived orientation are called homophobic/transphobic hate crime - find out more, including how to report a crime.